kylejones200/psis_4700_applied_ai/webslides/weekdetail_Tokens-and-Tokenization.md

 ## What Is a Token

-A token is a chunk of text.
+A token is a chunk of text
-It can be a word, part of a word, or even punctuation.
+It can be a word, part of a word, or even punctuation
 Example:
 "cats" → "cat", "s"
 "don't" → "do", "n't"